 Reporting to the police

-3.11.
-The competent authority may report criminal offences to the police.
-Such reporting does not constitute a sanction imposed by the University, not even if the reporting is made on behalf of the University.
-It is thus only a matter of reporting the case to the police for further investigation, as it is assumed that, in addition to constituting a violation of the University’s body of rules, the case also constitutes a violation of criminal law rules.
+3.12 The competent authority must report criminal offences to the police.
+Such a report does not constitute a sanction imposed by the university, even if the report is made on behalf of the university.
+It is thus only a matter of reporting the case to the police for further investigation, as it is assumed that, in addition to constituting a violation of the university’s rules, the case also constitutes a violation of the criminal law.

-The above does not, of course, prevent a person who has been the victim of a criminal offence from reporting this personally to the police – even if the victim is employed at the University.
-Such reporting is then not made on behalf of the University.
+The above, of course, does not prevent a person who has been the victim of a criminal offence from reporting this personally to the police – even if the victim is employed at the university.
+Such a report is then not made on behalf of the university.

-3.12.
-An administrative authority must consider a case without undue delay.
-Thus, the disciplinary case will not be suspended while the police are investigating the case.
-The fact that the student may risk sanctions according to two bodies of rules does also not affect the decision or the choice of a possible sanction.
+3.13 An administrative authority must consider a case without undue delay.
+Thus, the disciplinary case will not be suspended while the police are investigating the report.
+The fact that the student may risk sanctions according to two sets of rules does also not affect the decision or the choice of a possible sanction.

-3.13.
-If the case concerns an examination in progress, and it is established with certainty that exam cheating or disturbing behaviour is going on, the head of studies, a person authorised by the head of studies or the examiners jointly may expel the student from the examination while it is still in progress.
-In such cases, the justification of the expulsion will be assessed in connection with the subsequent decision in the case.
+3.14 If the case concerns an examination in progress, and it is established with certainty that exam cheating or disruptive behaviour is taking place, the head of studies, a person authorised by the head of studies or the examiners jointly may expel the student from the examination while it is still in progress.
+In such cases, the justification for the expulsion will be assessed in connection with the subsequent decision in the case.

-3.14.
-If the case concerns exam cheating, including plagiarism, in connection with a paper to be used during an examination, the head of studies postpones the examination if the matter cannot be clarified before the scheduled examination time.
-However, only the examination regarding which exam cheating is suspected may be postponed.
-This means that the student may participate in other examinations until a decision is made in the case.
+3.15 If the case concerns exam cheating, including plagiarism, in connection with a paper to be used during an exam, the head of studies postpones the examination if the matter cannot be clarified before the scheduled exam time.
+However, only the exam where exam cheating is suspected may be postponed.
+This means that the student may participate in other exams until a decision is made in the case.

 Denial of supervision

-3.15.
-If it is found that plagiarism or attempted plagiarism has taken place, no supervision will be offered to the student in connection with the rewriting of the plagiarised text.
-The head of studies may, however, grant an exemption from this provision in case of extenuating circumstances.
+3.16 If it is found that plagiarism or attempted plagiarism has taken place, no supervision will be offered to the student in connection with the rewriting of the plagiarised text.
+However, the head of studies may grant an exemption from this provision in case of mitigating circumstances.

 4.1.
-The concept ‘plagiarism’ is normally used in connection with text, and the following is based on this understanding.
-The fact is, however, that more or less any artificial product may be plagiarised, including drawings, figures, models, sculptures, pieces of music, music notes etc., and such plagiarism is also covered by the disciplinary rules.
+The concept of plagiarism is normally used in relation to text; the following is based on this conceptualization.
+The fact is, however, that more or less any artificially produced product may be plagiarised, including drawings, figures, models, sculptures, pieces of music, music notes etc., and such plagiarism is also covered by the disciplinary rules.

-Plagiarism is deemed to constitute exam cheating if found in an examination paper submitted by the student for use in connection with an examination, i.e. if the paper is submitted for assessment, or if an examination is to be based on the paper.
-If plagiarism takes place outside an actual examination situation, such plagiarism will, however, often be deemed to constitute violation of the guidelines on academic discipline and ethical rules in science applying to the academic field in question.
+Plagiarism is deemed to constitute exam cheating if found in an exam paper submitted by the student for use in connection with an exam, i.e. if the paper is submitted for assessment, or if an exam is to be based on the paper.
+If plagiarism takes place outside an actual exam situation, such plagiarism will, however, often be deemed to constitute violation of the guidelines on academic discipline and ethical rules in science applying to the academic field in question.

-More specifically, plagiarism exists if an examination paper in full or in part appears to have been produced by the student(s) personally, even though the examination paper
+More specifically, plagiarism exists if an exam paper in full or in part appears to have been produced by the student(s) personally, even though the exam paper

 - contains an identical or almost identical reproduction of the wordings or works of other authors, without such reproduction being marked by quotation marks, italics, indentation or other clear indication with source reference, including any page numbers etc. (copy),

-- contains long passages with a wording which is so close to that of another work or similar wording etc. that comparison shows that those passages could not have been written without the use of the other work (paraphrasing etc.),
+- contains long passages with wording that is so close to that of another work or similar wording etc. that comparison shows that those passages could not have been written without the use of the other work (paraphrasing etc.),

 - contains the use of the wordings or ideas of other authors’ without such other authors being duly credited (other plagiarism), or

-- reuses text and/or central ideas from the examinee’s own previously assessed or published works without complying with items 1) and 3) above (self-plagiarising).
+- reuses text and/or central ideas from the examinee’s own previously assessed or published works without complying with items 1) and 3) above (self-plagiarism).

 Students are thus entitled to use and quote from the works of other authors – provided that they give due credit to the works and authors used and clearly mark quotations etc.

-In principle, there is thus no triviality limit to plagiarism.
+In principle, there is thus no lower threshold to what constitutes plagiarism.
 In practice, however, reality differs from this: Firstly, not every resemblance between the student’s product and the work of someone else will be deemed to be plagiarism.
 For example, an individual short sentence will not normally in itself be deemed to be plagiarism.
-Moreover, certain phrases may for example be perfectly normal phrases in the academic field in question or be so obvious in the concrete context that the coincidence of the texts must be deemed to be insignificant.
-And secondly, the case may be one of ordinary ‘messy practice’ regarding sources, which will normally be deemed to be the case if, in a full project, only a few lines are found to have been copied without proper source referencing.
+Moreover, certain phrases may for example be perfectly normal phrases in the academic field in question or be so obvious in the specific context that the coincidence of the texts must be deemed to be insignificant.
+And secondly, the case may be one of ordinary ‘messy practice’ regarding sources, which will normally be deemed to be the case if only a few lines in an entire project are found to have been copied without proper source referencing.

 4.4.
-When determining which sanction to impose in connection with plagiarism discovered, the gravity of the plagiarism is of crucial importance.
-The assessment thereof must be based on the following advisory guidelines.
+When determining what sanction to impose in connection with the discovered plagiarism, the gravity of the plagiarism is of crucial importance.
+The assessment must be based on the following advisory guidelines.

 4.5.
 The sanction to be imposed depends on when and under what circumstances the plagiarism is discovered.

 4.6.
-If plagiarism is discovered outside an actual examination situation, it will often be considered a violation of the guidelines on academic discipline.
-This does not mean, however, that the plagiarism will cause sanctions as severe as if it had been discovered in an examination situation.
+If plagiarism is discovered outside an actual exam situation, it will often be considered a violation of the guidelines on academic discipline.
+This does not mean, however, that the plagiarism will be met with sanctions as severe as if it had been discovered in an exam situation.

 If plagiarism is discovered during supervision, action must be taken against all types of plagiarism, no matter how limited.
 In this connection it must be made clear to the student that plagiarism will not be tolerated, and that the plagiarised text must be rewritten.
 If, in spite of the supervisor’s reprimand, plagiarism is discovered after submission, this will be deemed to constitute an aggravating circumstance.

-Plagiarism discovered after submission of an examination paper
+Plagiarism discovered after submission of an exam paper

 4.7.
-If plagiarism is discovered in an examination paper which has been submitted or has been used during an examination, the following sanctions will be imposed on the student:
+If plagiarism is discovered in an exam paper that has been submitted or used during an exam, the following sanctions will be imposed on the student:

-- In case of gross plagiarism: The Rector will expel the student from the University as well as from the examination in question and will warn the student against repeated violation of the disciplinary rules.
-The case must therefore be reported to the Rector, and the report must comply with certain formal requirements; see item 2.3.
+- In case of gross plagiarism: The Rector will expel the student from the university as well as from the exam in question and will warn the student against repeated violation of the disciplinary rules.
+The case must therefore be reported to the Rector, and the report must comply with certain formal requirements (see item 2.3).
 Rewriting of the plagiarised text will be without supervision, unless an exemption is granted due to extenuating circumstances.

 5.1.
 Decisions to impose sanctions on a student may be appealed by the student.
-The decision may be appealed to the Danish Agency for Science and Higher Education if the appeal concerns legal issues.
-This means that the Agency will only determine whether a case has been considered in accordance with applicable law, including general principles of administrative law.
-The Agency thus cannot determine academic issues or assessments in a case unless these are in contravention of the legal framework.
+The decision may be appealed to the Danish Agency for Science and Higher Education if the complaint concerns legal issues.
+This means that the agency will only determine whether a case has been considered in accordance with applicable law, including general principles of administrative law.
+The agency thus cannot determine academic issues or assessments in a case unless these are in contravention of the legal framework.

 Example of appeal guidelines:

-This decision may be appealed to the Danish Agency for Science and Higher Education if the appeal concerns legal issues, in other words whether the case is processed according to current law and other administrative law.
-The appeal must be written and submitted to email email@example.com.
-You should not complain within any given deadline.
-If the decision is maintained, the university shall issue a statement upon which you shall be given the opportunity to comment within a deadline of at least one week.
-Your appeal is then forwarded to the Agency along with the statement and any comments you might have.
+This decision may be appealed to the Danish Agency for Science and Higher Education if the complaint concerns legal issues.
+Legal issues can be, for example, ineligibility, inadequate consultation, inadequate complaint guidelines or other inconsistencies in terms of legislation or administrative law.
+The appeal must be written and must be sent to email: email@example.com You are not required to file an appeal within any given deadline.
+If the decision is upheld, the university issues a statement which you have the opportunity to comment on within a period of at least one week.
+The appeal is then sent to the Danish Agency for Science and Higher Education, Legal Affairs along with the university’s statement and any comments you may have.